stanford-cs149/asst2/README.md

 The different tests have different performance characteristics -- some do little work per task, others perform significant amounts of processing.
 Some tests create large numbers of tasks per launch, others very few.
 Sometimes the tasks in a launch all have similar compute cost.
 In others, the cost of tasks in a single bulk launch is variable.
 We have described most of the tests in `tests/README.md`, but we encourage you to inspect the code in `tests/tests.h` to understand the behavior of all tests in more detail.

+> [!TIP]
-One test that may be helpful to debug correctness while implementing your solution is `simple_test_sync`, which is a very small test that should not be used to measure performance but is small enough to be debuggable with print statements or debugger.
+> One test that may be helpful to debug correctness while implementing your solution is `simple_test_sync`, which is a very small test that should not be used to measure performance but is small enough to be debuggable with print statements or debugger.
 See function `simpleTest` in `tests/tests.h`.

 We encourage you to create your own tests.
 Take a look at the existing tests in `tests/tests.h` for inspiration.
 We have also included a skeleton test composed of `class YourTask` and function `yourTest()` for you to build on if you so choose.
 For the tests you do create, make sure to add them to the list of tests and test names in `tests/main.cpp`, and adjust the variable `n_tests` accordingly.
 Please note that while you will be able to run your own tests with your solution, you will not be able to compile the reference solution to run your tests.